 What Is Glaucoma?

 Glaucoma is an eye disease characterized by damage to the optic nerve and loss of peripheral vision.
-The majority of the time glaucoma is related to elevated inner ocular pressure (IOP); however, in some cases where the pressure is not elevated, this is called normal tension glaucoma.
-Glaucoma is one of the leading causes of blindness for patients between the ages of 18 and 65 and often goes undiagnosed because the symptoms are undetectable until advanced stages.
+The majority of the time glaucoma is related to elevated intraocular pressure (IOP).
+However, in some cases pressure inside the eye is not elevated; this is called normal tension glaucoma.
+Glaucoma is one of the leading causes of blindness for patients between the ages of 18 and 65 and often goes undiagnosed because the symptoms are undetectable until the advanced stages.
 There are two major categories of glaucoma: open-angle glaucoma and closed-angle glaucoma (often called narrow-angle glaucoma).

 Symptoms: Often, there are no symptoms associated with early or moderate open-angle glaucoma or open-angle glaucoma might be as subtle as light sensitivity.
-In the early to mid-stages of open-angle glaucoma, the symptoms are non-detectable and are only found by a visual field examination, bumping into things or missing objects in your field of vision until the disease has advanced to a level where the visual field examination will reveal holes (scatoma) or there are areas of missing vision.
+In the early to middle stages of open-angle glaucoma, the symptoms are unnoticeable and can only be detected through a visual field examination, by bumping into things or by missing objects in your field of vision.
+In the latter stages of the disease the visual field examination will reveal holes (scatoma) and the patient may notice areas of missing vision.
 Open-angle glaucoma in the early to mid-stages affects only the peripheral vision; therefore, it often goes undetected.
 This is why repetitive pressure checks, visual field examinations and OCT testing are imperative for all glaucoma patients.

 Causes: Glaucoma is a result of excessive pressure building up inside of the eye and/or damage to the optic nerve either from overproduction of fluid or blockage of fluid outflow.
 Sometimes, there is a buildup of pigment or other substances present in the eye that blocks or impedes the fluid outflow.